 (d) Communications or complaints reviewed by the Complaint Committee prior to August 21, 1987 and not docketed for reasons other than the criteria set forth in 243 CMR 1.03(3)(a), shall be made available to the public as if they were closed complaint files under 243 CMR 1.02(8)(c)1., whether or not such documents were previously considered to be confidential Board records, unless release is otherwise limited by law or regulations.

-1.02: continued

-(9) Public Nature of Board Meetings Under 243 CMR 1.00.
+(9) Public Nature of Board Meetings.

 (a) All meetings of the Board are open to the public to the extent required by M.G.L. c.
-30A, § 20.
+30A, §§ 18-25.

 (b) A Board meeting held for the purpose of making a decision required in an adjudicatory proceeding is not open to the public.
-Evidentiary hearings before individual hearing officers are generally open to the public, but the Board may carry out its functions under 243 CMR 1.00 in closed session if these functions effect an individual licensee or patient, the licensee or patient requests that the Board function in closed session, and the Board or hearing officer determines that functioning in closed session would be consistent with law and in the public interest.
+Evidentiary hearings before individual Administrative Magistrates are generally open to the public, but the Board may carry out its functions under 243 CMR 1.00 in Executive or Adjudicatory session if these functions affect an individual licensee or patient, the licensee or patient requests that the Board function in Executive or Adjudicatory session, and the Board or Administrative Magistrate determines that functioning in Executive or Adjudicatory session would be consistent with law and in the public interest.

 (10) Conditional Privilege of Communications with the Board.
 All communications with the Board charging misconduct, or reporting or providing information to the Board pursuant to M.G.L. c.
-112, §§ 5 through 5I, or assisting the Board in any manner in discharging its duties and functions, are privileged, and a person making a communication is privileged from liability based upon the communication unless the person makes the communication in bad faith or for a malicious reason.
+112, §§ 5 through 5M, or assisting the Board in any manner in discharging its duties and functions, are privileged, and a person making a communication is privileged from liability based upon the communication unless the person makes the communication in bad faith or for a malicious reason.
 This limitation on liability is established by M.G.L. c.
-112, §§ 5 and 5G(b).
+112, §§ 5 and 5G.

 (11) State or Federal Agencies, Boards or Institutions Designated to Receive Investigative Records or Confidential Information.
 Pursuant to M.G.L. c.
-112, § 5, the Board will review written requests for investigative records or other confidential information from the following agencies which are hereby designated to receive, upon approval, such information consistent with the Fair Information Practices Act (FIPA), M.G.L. c.
+112, § 5, the Board will review written requests for investigative records or other confidential information from the following agencies which are hereby designated to receive, upon approval of the Board such information consistent with the Fair Information Practices Act (FIPA), M.G.L. c.
 66A:

-(a) Massachusetts Department of the Attorney General;
+(a) Massachusetts Office of the Attorney General;

 (b) Offices of the Massachusetts District Attorneys;